Ian Payne 4am - 7am

-James O'Brien Tears Apart Theresa May's "No Deal Is Better Than A Bad Deal" Claim On Brexit Deal
+James O'Brien Rips Apart May's "No Deal Is Better Than A Bad Deal" Claim

 Theresa May insists that "no deal is better than a bad deal" on Brexit.
 But what does that actually mean, asks James O'Brien.